RPO and RTO impact on sizing

 Max Backup Age = Input Data Storage Time - Backup Restore Time

-Backup restore time also includes time to access the backups, and to start the backup recovery process.
+The total backup restore time includes the time needed to access the backups and for starting the backup recovery process.

-For both scenarios, the shorter your RPOClosed Recovery Point Objective: The maximum database backup age. is, the less time can pass between backups.
+For both scenarios, the shorter your RPO is, the less time can pass between backups.
 This could mean greater backup frequency, or even instant data mirroring.
-The strategy you select needs to be taken into account in your hardware and network planning.
+Which strategy you choose must be taken into account when dimensioning the hardware and network for your Exasol system.

-For an Exasol database, the RTOClosed Recovery Time Objective: The duration of time from the disaster event until Exasol is up and running with data from the last successful backup. is the duration of time from the point of disaster until the last successful database backup is restored.
-Note that this time period includes time it takes to access the backups, as well as time for the restore itself.
+For an Exasol database, the RTO is the duration of time from the point of disaster until the last successful database backup is restored.
+This time period includes the time it takes to access the backups, as well as time for the restore itself.
 If you are restoring several backups - such as a full backup and several incremental backups - the entire time for the restore must be taken into account.

 Depending on your backup strategy, it might be possible to do a non-blocking restore of an Exasol database.
 Although this is slower than a blocking restore, a non-blocking restore makes it possible to use the system at a reduced capacity while the data restore is taking place.